x0xr00t/KPN-FilePathTraversal-POC-2023/README.md

 # KPN IPTV File Path Traversal Vulnerability - PoC (2023)

-# affected device
-* Tested on the older IPTV device, (no bluethooth), likely worked on newer typpes to.

-# This been patched !!
-* 3 day's after report the bug in november 2023, it was fixed with a critial urgent patch, rolled out in 3 day's

 ## Overview

 This report demonstrates a **file path traversal vulnerability** discovered in the KPN IPTV service, which allows an attacker to access sensitive system files, such as `/etc/passwd`, without proper authorization.
 The vulnerability arises from insufficient input validation, enabling directory traversal by manipulating the URL.